The Proper Time

 The Proper Time is a 1961 film starring Tom Laughlin.
-It is also Laughlin's directorial and screenwriting debut.
+Shot for roughly $28,000 in 1958, it Laughlin's directorial and screenwriting debut.

 Plot

 Laughlin stars as Mickey Henderson, a student at UCLA with a speech impediment that goes away when he is in contact with girls.
 He starts a friendship with Sue (Norma Quine), but is seduced by her roommate Doreen (Nira Monsour).
 He and Doreen soon get engaged, but when he finds she has been cheating on him, he breaks up with her.
 Sue convinces him to go to a clinic for help with his speech problem.